nadako/TinkStateSharp/docs/articles/unity.md

 ## TODO

-> At some point the library will also include standard extensions to simplify bindings to/from uGUI and UI Toolkit as well as some tools to make sure bindings are disposed together with the game object.
+> At some point the library will also include standard extensions to simplify bindings to/from uGUI and UI Toolkit.